ArthurOberon/snow-crash/level05/readme.md

 [wait 2 minutes...]
 level05@SnowCrash:~$ cat /tmp/
 level05@SnowCrash:~$ cat /tmp/getflag
-Check flag.Here is your token : viuaaale9huek52boumoomioc
+Check flag.Here is your token : XXX
 ```

 Create a script in `/opt/openarenaserver/` that executes `getflag` and redirect the output in `/tmp/getflag`.